COVID-19 Puppy Delivery notes:

 Q. Can you keep my puppy longer than 9 weeks old?

 A. Occasionally, we can arrange for an “extended stay” if you can’t pick your puppy up by 9 weeks of age.
-The charge is $25/day after 9 weeks, and must be approved BEFORE you commit to a puppy.
-While these extra days can sometimes be arranged, we strongly encourage you to pick up your puppy by 9 weeks of age.
-Being the “last man standing” can be difficult for puppies.
-They get lonely without their litter mates.
+The charge is $25/day after 9 weeks, up to a max of 10 weeks old, and must be approved BEFORE you commit to a puppy.
+While these extra days can sometimes be arranged, we strongly encourage you to pick up your puppy before 9 weeks of age.
+Puppies get lonely without their litter mates.
 8-12 weeks is also the most crucial time for socializing your puppy, so you won’t want to miss out on any opportunities during that time.

 Q. Can I purchase the nanny’s ticket so I can have a definite arrival date/time?

-A. Yes and No. This is not possible for our standby nanny because she is always flying around the country and we never know where she will be originating from.
-However, in some cases, we can offer concierge delivery in which we will deliver your puppy to you.
-We also have a flight transporter who flies ticketed, but her availability is limited.
-Both of these options are obviously more expensive since you will be paying for round trip airfare, the airline’s pet fee, and our time, or transporter’s time.
+A. Usually, No. This is not possible for a standby nanny because they are always flying around the country and we never know where they will be originating from.
+Sometimes, we can fly ticketed, but availability is limited and needs to be approved first.
+If you buy us a ticket, this is obviously more expensive since you will be paying for round trip airfare, the airline’s pet fee, and our time.

 Q. Can my puppy fly before it is 8 weeks old?

-A. No. If you choose to use the standby nanny’s service, you need to be able to accept your puppy on the day they turn 8 weeks.
+A. No. If you choose to use the standby nanny’s service, you need to be able to accept your puppy any day between 8-9 weeks old.
 Since the nanny can take several days to get a seat on a plane, we always shoot for the first day that she is available, starting with your puppy’s 8 week birthday.
 It’s not safe for a puppy to fly before 8 weeks of age